phil-opp/blog_os/blog/content/second-edition/posts/09-paging-introduction/index.md

 [_Memory Protection Unit_]: https://developer.arm.com/docs/ddi0337/e/memory-protection-unit/about-the-mpu

-On x86, two different techniques are supported: [segmentation] and [paging].
+On x86, the hardware supports two different approaches to memory protection: [segmentation] and [paging].

 [segmentation]: https://en.wikipedia.org/wiki/X86_memory_segmentation
 [paging]: https://en.wikipedia.org/wiki/Virtual_memory#Paged_virtual_memory

 ## Segmentation

 Segmentation was already introduced in 1978, originally to increase the amount of addressable memory.
 The situation back then was that CPUs only used 16-bit addresses, which limited the amount of addressable memory to 64KiB.
-To make more than these 64KiB accessible, additional segment registers were introduced that each contain an offset address.
-This offset is added on each memory access, which results in a 20bit address so that up to 1MiB of memory are accessible.
+To make more than these 64KiB accessible, additional segment registers were introduced, each containing an offset address.
+The CPU automatically added this offset on each memory access, so that up to 1MiB of memory were accessible.

-The CPU chooses a segment register automatically, depending on the kind of memory access: For fetching instructions the code segment `CS` is used and for stack operations (push/pop) the stack segment `SS` is used.
+The segment register is chosen automatically by the CPU, depending on the kind of memory access: For fetching instructions the code segment `CS` is used and for stack operations (push/pop) the stack segment `SS` is used.
 Other instructions use data segment `DS` or the extra segment `ES`.
 Later two additional segment registers `FS` and `GS` were added, which can be used freely.

 In the first version of segmentation, the segment registers directly contained the offset and no access control was performed.
 This was changed later with the introduction of the [_protected mode_].
-When the CPU runs in this mode, the segment descriptors contain an index into a local or global [_descriptor table_], which contains in addition to an offset address the segment size and access permissions.
-The OS can utilize this to isolate processes from each other by loading separate global/local descriptor tables for each process that confine memory accesses to the process's own memory areas.
+When the CPU runs in this mode, the segment descriptors contain an index into a local or global [_descriptor table_], which contains – in addition to an offset address – the segment size and access permissions.
+By loading separate global/local descriptor tables for each process that confine memory accesses to the process's own memory areas, the OS can isolate processes from each other.

 [_protected mode_]: https://en.wikipedia.org/wiki/X86_memory_segmentation#Protected_mode
 [_descriptor table_]: https://en.wikipedia.org/wiki/Global_Descriptor_Table

-Although segmentation is no longer used on modern systems, it already used a technique that is now used everywhere: _virtual memory_.
+By modifying the memory addresses before the actual access, segmentation already employed a technique that is now used almost everywhere: _virtual memory_.

 ### Virtual Memory

 The idea behind virtual memory is to abstract away the memory addresses from the underlying physical storage device.
-Instead of directly accessing the storage device, a translation step is performed.
-For segmentation, this translation step is to add the offset address of the active segment.
-Imagine a program accessing memory address `0x1234000` in a segment with offset `0x1111000`: The translated address is then `0x2345000`.
+Instead of directly accessing the storage device, a translation step is performed first.
+For segmentation, the translation step is to add the offset address of the active segment.
+Imagine a program accessing memory address `0x1234000` in a segment with offset `0x1111000`: The address that is really accessed is `0x2345000`.

 To differentiate the two address types, addresses before the translation are called _virtual_ and addresses after the translation are called _physical_.
-One important difference between these two kind of addresses is that physical addresses are unique and always refer to the same, distinct memory location.
+One important difference between these two kinds of addresses is that physical addresses are unique and always refer to the same, distinct memory location.
 Virtual addresses on the other hand depend on the translation function.
-It is entirely possible that two identical virtual addresses refer to different physical addresses with when different translation functions are used.
+It is entirely possible that two different vrtual addresses refer to the same physical address.
+Also, identical virtual addresses can refer to different physical addresses when they use different translation functions.

 An example where this property is useful is running the same program twice in parallel:

 ![Two virtual address spaces with address 0–150, one translated to 100–250, the other to 300–450](segmentation-same-program-twice.svg)

 Here the same program runs twice, but with different translation functions.
-The first instance has an segment offset of 100, so that its virtual addresses 0–100 are translated to the physical addresses 100–250.
-The second instance has offset 300, which translates its virtual addresses to physical addresses 300–450.
-The important thing here is that both programs can run the same code and use the same virtual addresses without interfering with each other.
+The first instance has an segment offset of 100, so that its virtual addresses 0–150 are translated to the physical addresses 100–250.
+The second instance has offset 300, which translates its virtual addresses  0–150 to physical addresses 300–450.
+This allows both programs to run the same code and use the same virtual addresses without interfering with each other.

-Similarly, we can place programs at arbitrary physical memory locations now, even if they use completely different virtual addresses.
-Thus we can utilize the full amount of available memory without recompiling any program.
+Another advantage is that programs can be placed at arbitrary physical memory locations now, even if they use completely different virtual addresses.
+Thus, the OS can utilize the full amount of available memory without needing to recompile programs.

 ### Fragmentation